tooltwist/juice.io/src/v2/guide/index.md

 ------------- | -------------
 Deployables  | Deployables are programs that can be either existing projects or software that the projects require to run (such as mySQL, ContentService or LoginService).
 Project  | A project is a program that is in the process of development.
 Not all deployables will be projects.
+Deployments | These are deployables that are to be configured with a selected environment.
+You must declare the relationship between the deployable and the environment in the deployable tab before configuration.
 Dependencies | Dependencies are deployables that are required to run exisiting projects and other deployables.
 For example, a project might require LoginService and ContentService to run, therefore they would be the projects dependencies.
 A dependency might also have its own dependencies, which would be declared on its own deployables page.
 Environments | Environments are exactly as you would imagine, they can be on a local server or on a pre-setup server.
 Variables | Variables are the configurable values that are required for each project to be deployed (such as endpoints or database name).
 Variables should be created for every deployable and their dependencies, and each variable will be given values when configuring a project.